geolonia/normalize-any-latlng/README.md

 # normalize-any-latlng

-Normalize Any LatLng or (NAL) is a human readable Latitude/Longitude string normalizer.
+Normalize Any LatLng is a human readable Latitude/Longitude string normalizer.

 ## development